Elijah Stephens

-Elijah Stephens also spelled Elisha Stevens was a blacksmith and trapper who was born in South Carolina.
+Elijah Stephens, commonly spelled as Elisha Stevens (c.
+1804 – September 9, 1887) was an American blacksmith and trapper.
+He was an early settler in California.

+Life and career

+He was born in either South Carolina or Georgia (state).
 In 1844, he left Council Bluffs, Iowa as the captain of the Stephens-Townsend-Murphy Party, the first wagon train to cross the Sierra Nevada mountains into Alta California.
 He then moved to Cupertino, California, in 1848.
 Stevens Creek (then called Cupertino Creek) is named after him.

 In 1862, Stephens left the area, heading to Kern County in central California.
 A state historic plaque in that city marks the approximate site of his homestead.
-Stephens died in Bakersfield, California in 1887.
-He was buried in Union Cemetery.
+Stephens died on September 9, 1887, at the Kern County Hospital in Bakersfield, California.
+He was buried in Union Cemetery in Bakersfield.

 His gravesite was discovered in 2009 by members of the Kern County Genealogical Society.
 On May 1, 2010, the Oregon-California Trails Association (OCTA) California/Nevada Chapter in cooperation with the Kern County Historical Society (KCHS) installed a historical plaque at the gravesite of Elijah Stephens.